 Who creates the event: World Expos are national events hosted in a chosen city.
 They are part of the city's urban development plan and often correspond to a (re)branding strategy.

-Who participates to the event: Countries, Companies, International Organizations, the civil society, and NGOs are invited to participate by building their pavilions and organising events.
+Who participates to the event: Countries, Companies, International Organisations, the civil society, and NGOs are invited to participate by building their pavilions and organising events.

 Who visits the event: The general public.
 No less than 15-20 million people generally visit World Expos, with a record of 73 million people in Shanghai 2010.
 The Expo is also visited by heads of States and heads of Governments.